 *An error message will show if you enter in lower case letters

-Column H. First name:
+-Column H. First name:

 Use capital letter for only the first letter.............ex) Taro

-Column R. Tel.
+-Column R. Tel.
 No. :

 Please make sure to start with the country code

-Column Z-AC.
+-Column Z-AC.
 Proficiency in English:

-Please refer to the university list.
+Please refer to the “University Information for Applicants (KCCP2023)”.
 If the desired university requires submission of score, this field is mandatory.

-Column AD.
+-Column AD.
 Research Topic:

 Please enter your research title or topic

-Column AE.
+-Column AE.
 Graduate School Code:

-Please refer to the “University Information for Applicants (JICA KCCP 2022)” and select your desired university carefully.
-Once you enter the code correctly, the following 3 columns, AF to AH, will be automatically filled in.
+Please refer to the “University Information for Applicants (JICA KCCP 2023)” and select candidate’s desired university carefully.
+Once entering the code correctly, the from columnsAF to AH, is automatically filled in.

-Column AI.
-Master or Doctor:
+-Column AI.
+Master or PhD:

-Please Make sure to select which degree (Master or Doctor)the candidate is applying to.
+Please Make sure to select which degree (Master or PhD.)the candidate is applying to.

-Refer to the “[2022 Fall Admission] Acceptable JICA Long-Term Training Programs” under “University Information for Applicants (JICA KCCP 2022)” and make sure the selected graduate school offers the desired degree under the desired JICA program.
+Refer to the “[2023 Fall Admission] Acceptable JICA Long-Term Training Programs” under “University Information for Applicants (JICA KCCP 2023)” and also make sure the selected university/graduate school offers the desired degree under the desired JICA program.

-Column AK.
+-Column AJ.
 Supervisor of choice:

-Please refer to “Selection of supervisor for pre-application matching is required” in the “University Information for Applicants (JICA KCCP 2022)”.
+Please refer to “Selection of supervisor for pre-application matching is required” in the “University Information for Applicants (JICA KCCP 2023)”.

+For Master’ degree candidates:

+If “Yes” is selected in “Colomn AQ”, it is mandatory to chose and fill in the name of preferred supervisor or otherwise the pre-application matching will not be properly conducted.

+For PhD. degree candidates:

+If “Yes” is selected in “Colomn AX”, it is mandatory to chose and fill in the name of preferred supervisor or otherwise the pre-application matching will not be properly conducted.